dehy/itunes-submerger/README.md

 * If the show name is not exactly the same as in betaseries.com, the script crash.
 * There is no progress indicator.

+## TODO

+* If metadatas have not been filled, look at the filename
+* Update metadatas though betaseries infos if metadatas have not been filed
+* Look at the filename for the "720p" keyword or look at the video stream properties to autoselect correct sub
+* Loop in subtitles zip files if matching sub has not been found in previous zip file.

 ## Credits

 iTunes SubMerger uses SublerCLI from the [Subler project](http://code.google.com/p/subler/)